Schools

 Do you have a social-emotional learning program in your school?

-Methods: Strategies, based on the Feldenkrais Method, was implemented in a movement program to enhance both body ownership and re-educate sensorimotor patterns.
-Strategies were tested and revised between 2006-2018 at a public elementary school with children from multicultural and below poverty backgrounds.
-Over 500 children (in groups of 6-22 participants) and ages 5-10 years old experienced these strategies:
+Methods were revised between 2006-2018.
+Kohala Elementary school was our pilot school.
+The schools has children from multicultural and below poverty backgrounds.
+Over 500 children (in groups of 6-22 participants) and ages 5-10 years old experienced the WTM lessons.

-Yes, Chronological Order of Schools (and Trainings)
+Chronological Order of Schools in the WTM (and Trainings)

 (1987-1990 Feldenkrais Training)